zengjixiang/jina/docs/get-started/install/troubleshooting.md

 # Troubleshooting

-This article helps you to solve the installation problems of Jina.
+This article helps you to solve the installation problems of Jina-serve.

 ## On Linux/Mac, building wheels takes long time

-The normal installation of Jina takes 10 seconds.
+The normal installation of Jina-serve takes 10 seconds.
 If yours takes longer than this, then it is likely you unnecessarily built wheels from scratch.

-Every upstream dependency of Jina has pre-built wheels exhaustively for x86/arm64, macos/Linux and Python 3.7/3.8/3.9, including `numpy`, `protobuf`, `grpcio` etc. This means when you install Jina, your `pip` should directly leverage the pre-built wheels instead of building them from scratch locally.
-For example, you should expect the install log to contain `-cp38-cp38-macosx_10_15_x86_64.whl` when installing Jina on macOS with Python 3.8.
+Every upstream dependency of Jina-serve has pre-built wheels exhaustively for x86/arm64, macos/Linux and Python 3.7/3.8/3.9, including `numpy`, `protobuf`, `grpcio` etc. This means when you install Jina-serve, your `pip` should directly leverage the pre-built wheels instead of building them from scratch locally.
+For example, you should expect the install log to contain `-cp38-cp38-macosx_10_15_x86_64.whl` when installing Jina-serve on macOS with Python 3.8.

-If you find you are building wheels during installation (see an example below), then it is a sign that you are installing Jina **wrongly**.
+If you find you are building wheels during installation (see an example below), then it is a sign that you are installing Jina-serve **wrongly**.

 ```text
 Collecting numpy==2.0.*